 In an email obtained by The Guardian, Teleperformance warned workers: “If the system detects no keyboard stroke and mouse click, it will show you as idle for that particular duration, and it will be reported to your supervisor.
 So please avoid hampering your productivity.”

-The work-from-home productivity anxiety is by no means new.
+The work-from-home productivity anxiety is by no means a new concern.
 The ‘shirking from home’ worry for employers was still in full force at the beginning of 2020.
 For many companies, the move to home working prompted a response of increased control.
 For example, in June 2020, the consultancy firm PwC faced criticism for its development of a facial recognition tool that records when workers are away from their computer screens.
 Basecamp’s founder, David Heinemeier Hannsson, also told The Guardian he regularly had to turn down requests from clients for new ways of spying on their home-working employees.

-The issue with increasing surveillance controls is that businesses move to a mode of operation rooted in distrust.
+The issue with increasing surveillance controls is that businesses shift to a mode of operation rooted in distrust.
 If employees are made to feel disrespected and distrusted, this is can quickly become counterproductive to relationships, workplace morale, and general productivity.

 The Right to Privacy and Global Employment Law

 Kara K. Trowell, in an article for SHRM, points out that employee privacy is protected to a much greater extent in the European Union (EU).
-European employee’s privacy rights are more securely protected than, for example, most American counterparts.
+European employees’ privacy rights are more securely protected than, for example, most American counterparts.
 If employers want to monitor EU employees at work, this monitoring must comply with the individual laws of member states as well as the regulations of the EU.
 These regulations include the EU’s GDPR which applies to any business that has employees in the EU.

-The German subsidiary of international company H&M found this out the hard way after being fined 35.3 million euros by a supervisory authority in connection with a workforce monitoring program that was deemed to be an “encroachment on employees’ civil rights.”
+The German subsidiary of the international company H&M found this out the hard way after being fined 35.3 million euros by a supervisory authority in connection with a workforce monitoring program that was deemed to be an “encroachment on employees’ civil rights.”

-The director of the anti-surveillance charity ‘Big Brother Watch’ Silkie Carlo, called webcam monitoring a worrying development of workplace surveillance.
+The director of the anti-surveillance charity ‘Big Brother Watch’ Silkie Carlo, called webcam monitoring a worrying development in workplace surveillance.
 Carlo aimed to remind employers that just because some employees are working from home – this space does not simply become the workplace; “some employees are working from home, but the home still remains a private space.”

 Going forward, considering employee morale as equally important to productivity surveillance could be a good starting point.
 Output-driven workplaces that emphasise flexibility and individual working styles are likely to flourish in the post-pandemic world of work while those with more traditional attitudes may risk losing employees who have got used to a new way of working.

-Balancing employee privacy with the security of sensitive workplace information was never going to be an easy step in the remote work revolution but going forward global businesses should tread this line carefully and thoughtfully.
+Balancing employee privacy with the security of sensitive workplace information was never going to be an easy step in the remote work revolution, but going forward global businesses should tread this line carefully and thoughtfully.